The 4Ps Marketing Mix & the 7Ps of Marketing

 Perception or physical evidence in marketing is about brand image and the perceived value in your product or service, which can be incredibly powerful.
-Creating an emotional connection between consumer and brand encourages brand loyalty and can help bring about emotional based impulse buys, whilst reviews can help buyers looking for proof of your value see this evidenced.
+Creating an emotional connection between consumer and brand encourages brand loyalty and can help bring about emotional-based impulse buys, whilst reviews can help buyers looking for proof of your value evidenced.

 – How is your business perceived by consumers and competitors?

 – What do your customers or customer reviews say about you?

 Focus on branding.
 For example, Google reviews can help persuade customers to come to your business as seeing 5 stars on your map listing will entice them to click to your website instead of a competitor with no review stars.
 Bear in mind that 72% of customers won’t take any buying actions until they’ve read reviews.